-MINOR IN ART HISTORY (5 COURSES) One (1) of the following courses:
+MINOR IN ART HISTORY (5 COURSES)

-ARTH 160 Introduction to the World of Art

-ARTH 270 History of Art I

-ARTH 272 History of Art II

-Four (4) additional art history courses approved by the Art History faculty,

-including courses from the above list and no more than one of the following:

-ENGL 207 The Language of Film

-ENGL 208 Film Genres

-ENGL 209 Film History: 1985 to 1960 ENGL 229 Film History: 1960 to Present
+Five (5) courses from the art history curriculum (ARTH).
+Students are encouraged to discuss their plan with an Art History faculty member.
+At least one (1) course taken must be at the 300-level or higher.

 MINOR IN MUSEUM STUDIES (5 COURSES)

 Sponsored by the Art and Music, Fashion Design and Retailing, and History departments, this interdepartmental minor requires that students take a minimum of four (4) courses outside of their major subject area, including an internship.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.

 Please see the Interdisciplinary section of the catalog for course requirements.

 MINOR IN MUSIC (6 COURSES)

 Required Courses (2):